 What are the advantages of hemp fabric?

-Hemp is one of the strongest and most durable organic fibres available today, which makes it an excellent choice for outerwear.
+Hemp is one of the strongest and most durable organic fibers available today, which makes it an excellent choice for outerwear.

 Hemp clothing is even said to have triple the tensile strength of cotton.

-It blends easily with other fibres to produce a hemp-hybrid material, and this technique retains the strength of the hemp fibres while adding the comfort of softer, more refined fabrics.
+It blends easily with other fibers to produce a hemp-hybrid material, and this technique retains the strength of the hemp fibers while adding the comfort of softer, more refined fabrics.

 Hemp has been farmed since the beginning of agriculture, and that added longevity makes it an excellent choice for those looking for reliable garments.